Terry Scott: Personal life and death

-He suffered from ill health for several years in the latter part of his life.
+Scott suffered from ill health for several years in the latter part of his life.
 In 1979, he had a life-saving operation after a brain haemorrhage.
 He also suffered from creeping paralysis and had to wear a neck brace.

-Scott was also diagnosed with cancer in 1987.
+Scott was also diagnosed with cancer in 1987 and besides voicing Penfold, gradually wound down his performing career.
 He died from its effects at his family home in Witley, Surrey, on 26 July 1994, at the age of 67.
 He said of his last illness: "I know it would be better to give up the booze, fags and birds, but life would be so boring, wouldn't it?"

-When Terry and June ended in 1987, he suffered a nervous breakdown.
+When Terry and June ended in 1987, Scott suffered a nervous breakdown.
 The breakdown was in part brought on by his public confession that he had indulged in a series of affairs since his marriage to dancer Margaret Peden in 1957.
-The couple had four daughters: Sarah, Nicola, Lindsay and Ally.
+The couple had four daughters.